maybexp/currency-converter/README.md

 # Currency converter

-A simple Java-based Currency Converter application that allows users to convert Danish Crowns (DKK) to other currencies using predefined exchange rates.
+Currency Converter application that allows users to convert Danish Crowns (DKK) to other currencies using predefined exchange rates.

 ---